abferguson/Camping-data-logger/README.md

 Assembly:
 - LiPo battery is captured by battery cage, screw fastened
 - TP4056 snops onto inside frame
-- OLED display and GPS modules snap onto case top
+- OLED or epaper displays and GPS modules snap onto case top
 - SD module is fastened to inside frame with screws
 - BME280 module soldered to female header (2.54 mm) and plugs into a pin header (male)